My name is Herbert Mast and I was born om 24 january 1949 in Paramaribo, Suriname.

 I have learned myself programming in the database language Foxpro and I am indeed inquisitive about that subject.
 Sometimes with success and sometimes without.
 A study must have a practice chance for me, if not I quit.
 Painting and making music is different.
 On this area I am a self-taught man.
 In general creating something gives much more satisfaction then programming a routine in an application.
 In fact in art I work with intuition, with feelings and I am never satisfied, maybe a little bit within my technical limits at that moment when I finished a work.
 I know I can do better so I try with the next one.
 I want to learn much and to be an painter to express myself.

 I have two daughters who lived together in Hoorn in Holland.
 I am proud of them and they were doing very well untill one of them (Mariska) was killed in Honduras on vacation / journey.
 Her first diving instructor from Australia Daniel Ian Ross is the main suspect in the case.
 He fled to his home country and is protected there by the law.
-Frequently I received photographs, cards and mostly emails and I can only skype with Amanda.
+Frequently I received photographs, cards and mostly emails and I can only skype with my other child.
 They like to travel and have their own sites.

 Note: Although often said to have been found in Old St. Paul's Church, Baltimore, and dated 1692, this poem was written by attorney and businessman Max Ehrmann (1872-1945) of Terre Haute, Indiana, in 1927.
 His widow, Bertha K. Ehrmann, renewed the original copyright in 1954.